OpenDataServices/os4d/docs/development/translation.md

 1. **Listen to user feedback and make sure there is a way to capture it**

-1. **Be tranparent** providing access to see the translation process and decision making.
+1. **Be transparent** providing access to see the translation process and decision-making.
 Glossaries and translator notes should also be public.

 ### Commitments

 In addition, a standard will need clear commitments about when translation should precede, or follow, updates to the SSOT.
 For example, the following draft commitments may be used by the Open Contracting Data Standard:

-**Langauges**
+**Languages**

-- The authoriative language for the standard is English.
+- The authoritative language for the standard is English.
 All translations into other languages are provided for the convenience of users.

 - Our core supported translations are Spanish and French.
 Translations in these languages will be reviewed by domain and language experts.